SolaceSamples/solace-samples-cloudfoundry-java/CONTRIBUTING.md

 ##  <a name="questions"></a> Do you have questions about the source code?

-* Ask any question about the code or how to use Solace messaging in the [Solace community](http://dev.solace.com/community/).
+* Ask any question about the code or how to use Solace Pubsub+ in the [Solace community](http://dev.solace.com/community/).